bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 Edit the *logger* tags which *category* matches `org.bonitasoft.console.common.server.auth`, `org.bonitasoft.engine.authentication` and `com.bonitasoft.engine.authentication` packages: change the *level* *name* attribute of each *logger* to `ALL` and add a new logger with the *category* `net.sourceforge.spnego` (also with a *level* *name* set to `ALL`).

 ::: info
-**Common issue :** In the logs, you may get a NullPointerException in the class `net.sourceforge.spnego.SpnegoFilterConfig` if the login context (set in `login.conf`) for Tomcat or the security domain names (set in `standalone.xml`) for Wildfly (spnego-client and spnego-server by default) do not match the values of the properties `spnego.login.client.module` and `spnego.login.server.module` set in the file `spnego-config.properties`.
+**Common issues :** In the logs, you may get a IllegalArgumentException in the class `net.sourceforge.spnego.SpnegoFilterConfig`.
+The most probable cause for that is that the login contexts (set in `login.conf`) for Tomcat or the security domain names (set in `standalone.xml`) for Wildfly (spnego-client and spnego-server by default) do not match the values of the properties `spnego.login.client.module` and `spnego.login.server.module` set in the file `spnego-config.properties`.
+You may also see a NullPointerException in the class `net.sourceforge.spnego.SpnegoFilterConfig`
-In addition, for Tomcat, you should make sure the properties `spnego.krb5.conf` and `spnego.login.conf` of `spnego-config.properties` target the right files (the path is relative to `<BUNDLE_HOME>/server`) and the  system property `java.security.auth.login.config` should not be set or, if it is, it should target the file `conf/login.conf`.
+In that case, for Tomcat, you should make sure the properties `spnego.krb5.conf` and `spnego.login.conf` of `spnego-config.properties` target the right files (the path is relative to `<BUNDLE_HOME>/server`) and the  system property `java.security.auth.login.config` should not be set or, if it is, it should target the file `conf/login.conf`.
 :::

 ## Manage passwords